 - Wheezing, crowing, whistling, or other unusual breathing noises indicating breathing difficulty

-Hearing disorders (loss)
+Hearing disorders in children (loss)

 Children's treats kids with all types of hearing loss.
 There are two primary types of hearing loss: sensorineural hearing loss and conductive hearing loss.
 Sensorineural hearing loss happens when your inner ear or auditory nerve is damaged.
 This is a permanent hearing loss.
 Conductive hearing loss happens when sound waves cannot reach your inner ear.
 This may be caused by earwax build-up, fluid in the ear or a hole in the eardrum.

 The voice program at Children's provides care for children with voice disturbances which impact their breathing and/or voice.
 Condition treated include:

 - Voice abnormalities